RagnarB83/ash-documentation/docs/module_molcrys.rst

 For a converged CI-NEB job, the highest energy image of the minimum energy path is the energy of the saddlepoint.
 It is found in both knarr.energy, outputfile, header line of knarr_saddle.xyz, Saddlepoint-optimized.ygg, Saddlepoint-optimized.xyz

-Ash fragment file for saddlepoint (full coordinates):
+ASH fragment file for saddlepoint (full coordinates):
 Saddlepoint-optimized.ygg